progval/Limnoria/plugins/Channel/README.rst

 .. _command-channel-iban:

 iban [<channel>] [--{exact,nick,user,host}] <nick> [<seconds>] If you have the #channel,op capability, this will ban <nick> for as many seconds as you specify, otherwise (if you specify 0 seconds or don't specify a number of seconds) it will ban the person indefinitely. --exact can be used to specify an exact hostmask.
-You can combine the exact, nick, user, and host options as you choose. <channel> is only necessary if the message isn't sent in the channel itself.
+You can combine the --nick, --user, and --host options as you choose. <channel> is only necessary if the message isn't sent in the channel itself.

 .. _command-channel-ignore.add: